 We continue to take steps to expand our role as an employer that champions diversity, equity, and inclusion grounded in and by our core values.
 In 2020, we established a DEI Task Force, led by our CEO, to develop and support DEI programs and policies.
 We established six subcommittees devoted to carrying out our goal of fostering a diverse, equitable, and inclusive Company and workforce.
+In late 2022 we began the process of redefining our DEI program to include four action-oriented groups.
+Once implemented, the members of each ARG (Associate Resource Group) will work towards moving initiatives forward to meet goals established by leadership.
 In addition, we are members of Colorado Inclusive Economy, a business-led non-profit focused on promoting effective DEI initiatives.